fiquu/shorten/README.md

 ```

 ## Documentation

-See https://fiquu.github.io/shorten/ for more info and options.
+See [the documentaion page](https://fiquu.github.io/shorten/) for more info and options.